H1Z1 Pro League will hold battle royale esports competition in Las Vegas

 The H1Z1 Pro League (H1PL) announced that 15 charter teams will compete in its first professional H1Z1 battle royale esports league starting in Las Vegas on April 21.

-The H1PL also announced that Facebook will be its exclusive digital broadcast partner and Caesars Entertainment will be its official venue and entertainment partner.
+It also announced that Facebook will be its exclusive digital broadcast partner and Caesars Entertainment will be its official venue and entertainment partner.

 Redefining the current esports model, the H1PL is the first professional esports league established as a joint venture between a game publisher and an independent league operator — Daybreak Game Company and Twin Galaxies.